MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugins/adding-openapi-plugins.md

 ```

 In addition to providing the operation metadata with the schema for payload and content type parameters to the LLM, Semantic Kernel performs the following steps:
-1. Handle the LLM call to the OpenAPI operation and uses arguments provided by the LLM for the 'payload' and 'content_type' parameters.
+1. Handle the LLM call to the OpenAPI operation and uses arguments provided by the LLM for the payload and content_type parameters.
 2. Send the HTTP request to the API with provided payload and content type.

 ## Server base url

 Semantic Kernel OpenAPI plugins require a base URL, which is used to prepend endpoint paths when making API requests.
 This base URL can be specified in the OpenAPI document, obtained implicitly by loading the document from a URL, or
-provided when adding the plugin to the kernel.All endpoint paths will be appended to this base URL.
+provided when adding the plugin to the kernel.

 ### Url specified in OpenAPI document